 Most of us are aware that we go through many different stages as we progress through life.
-In my work with clients and my own life, I have learned that rather than experiencing these stages just once, we actually experience them again and again.
+In my work with clients and my own life, I have learned that rather than experiencing these stages just once, we actually experience them again and again throughout our human life cycle.

-Being able to identify which of these five stages we are in (in each area of our lives) is extremely important because then, we can avoid a mistake many people make—trying to skip the most important, challenging ones (like #1 and #2).
+These stages I’ll explain in a bit, but being able to identify which of these five stages we are in (in each area of our lives) is extremely important for our development.
+The biggest reason is so we can avoid a mistake that many people make—trying to skip the most important and challenging ones such as stages #1 and #2.

 Life Stage #1: Exploration

-The first stage in the life cycle of anything is Exploration.
+The first stage in the human life cycle of anything is Exploration.
 This stage is all about learning, being open, and making new discoveries that we will need later.
+These desires are reinforced by our toddler years where everything is so new and wonderful to us.

 In addition to being about starting something new, the Exploration Stage can also be a time of recovery after a transition or loss.

-Just the way a newborn baby is open and curious, when we are in the Exploration Stage in any area of our lives, it is important to be open to inspiration, insight, and information that comes from unexpected sources.
+Also in our toddler years, we are more open and curious about the world and our surroundings.
+When we are in the Exploration Stage in any area of our lives, it is important to be open to inspiration, insight, and information that comes from unexpected sources.

-If we rush the Exploration Stage, we can miss receiving important information or the opportunity to attain clarity and wisdom we need later and as a result, our future creations may lack depth or staying power.
+Because this stage is the building foundation of our understanding, rushing this stage is detrimental to us.
+If we rush the Exploration Stage, we can miss receiving important information or the opportunity to attain the clarity and wisdom we need later.
+As a result, our future creations may lack depth or staying power.

 Suggestions for Support

-If you are in the Exploration Stage in some area of your life, it’s important to pay attention, listen, get curious, and give yourself plenty of space and time to learn and explore.
+If you are in the Exploration Stage in some area of your life, it’s important to think back to general behaviour in our toddler years.
+Pay attention, listen, get curious, and give yourself plenty of space and time to learn and explore.

 It can help to keep a journal or a log to help you remember what you are learning, so you can access it later.

-This stage requires a lot of self-care, acceptance, and compassion.
+This stage requires a lot of self-care, acceptance, and compassion too.

 During the Exploration Stage, it can be important to request understanding from loved ones, and to be willing to learn from those with more experience than yourself.

-The key is learning.
+The key in all of this is learning.
 Take the time you need to expose yourself to new ideas and a wide variety of perspectives.
-Study, soak up information, and get inspired.
+Study, soak up information and get inspired.

 Life Stage #2: Integration